GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/pattern_matching.rst

 Declaring Variables in Pattern Matching
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In daScript, you can declare variables in pattern matching statements, including variant matching.
+In Daslang, you can declare variables in pattern matching statements, including variant matching.
 To declare a variable, use the syntax $v(decl) where decl is the name of the variable being declared.
 The declared variable is then assigned the value of the matched pattern.

-This feature is not restricted to variant matching, and can be used in any pattern matching statement in daScript.
+This feature is not restricted to variant matching, and can be used in any pattern matching statement in Daslang.
 In the example, the if $v(as_int) statement matches the variant value when it holds an integer and declares a variable as_int to store the value.
 Similarly, the if $v(as_float) statement matches the variant value when it holds a floating-point value and declares a variable as_float to store the value.